thatcherclough/NetForce/README.md

 # NetForce
-NetForce: A network scanning and SSH brute forcing tool
+NetForce: A network scanning and SSH brute forcing tool.

 ## Features
 NetForce can both scan a network for open ports and brute force attack an SSH server.